 Interim Report published

-The Commission has published its Interim Report on ICE governance for consultation within the ICE family.
+The Commission published its Interim Report for consultation within the ICE family at the beginning of August.
+The two-month consultation period closed on 11 October 2019.

 Download the Interim Report by clicking on the links below: